Ocean Nomads at the Cross-Re-Tour Workshop in Riga

 • Tools and workshops to support collaborative and healthy travel experiences both in person and online

-• A tested model for nature-immersive, low-impact sailing-based tourism that encourages sustainable behavior and lasting community connections
+• A tested model for nature-immersive, low-impact sailing-based tourism that encourages sustainable behaviour and lasting community connections

-We’re not building the next booking app or hotel chain; instead, we’re demonstrating that travel can be healthy, human-scale, and off-grid, where a sailboat can be both home and classroom, and where community thrives long after time at sea.
-This approach aligns closely with Cross-Re-Tour’s objectives by using digital innovation to support green and socially conscious tourism.
+We are not building the next booking app or hotel chain.
+We are showing that travel can be healthy, human-scale, and off-grid, where a sailboat can be both home and classroom, and where community keeps going long after the time at sea.
+This approach fits closely with Cross-Re-Tour’s objectives of using digital innovation to support green and socially conscious tourism.

 Inside the Riga Workshop

-Over the course of the event, we participated in workshops on innovation in tourism that covered design thinking, client and staff nudging, and behavior-change tools.
-We also engaged in networking sessions with other project leads and EU partners, had informal conversations that sparked connections and future collaborations, and attended a general debrief on navigating EU grant mechanisms, which, while complex, proved manageable.
+Over the course of the event, we joined workshops on innovation in tourism covering design thinking, client and staff nudging, and behaviour-change tools.
+We took part in networking sessions with other project leads and EU partners, had informal conversations that sparked connections and future collaborations, and attended a general debrief on EU grant mechanisms (which, while complex, proved manageable).

-There was a lot of interest in gamification and nudging tools — systems that reward eco-conscious actions or help track behavior in meaningful ways.
-It’s a complex space, but some ideas could help us deepen impact during Ocean Nomads expeditions and online.
-We’re taking what’s useful, leaving what’s not.
+There was a lot of interest in gamification and nudging tools: systems that reward eco-conscious actions or help track behaviour in meaningful ways.
+It is a complex space, but some ideas could help us deepen impact during Ocean Nomads expeditions and online.
+We are taking what is useful and leaving the rest.

-An expert in tourism gave a presentation on Nudging Sustainability for Tourism Businesses and you can find their slides here.
+An expert in tourism gave a presentation on Nudging Sustainability for Tourism Businesses and the slides are here.

-I also recorded a short interview with a Portuguese project partner, coming soon.
+I also recorded a short interview with a Portuguese project partner.
+More on that soon.

-The setup was quite formal: hotel, restaurant dinners, conference rooms, but the value was in the people, their projects and the institutions represented.
-I left with new ideas, potential collaborations, and a clearer picture of how ON fits into this bigger picture.
+The setup was quite formal: hotel, restaurant dinners, conference rooms.
+The value was in the people, their projects, and the institutions represented.
+I left with new ideas, potential collaborations, and a clearer picture of how Ocean Nomads fits into this bigger picture.

-On the last day I went bog shoeing and at an art installation in the forest, during one of the field trips organized, which was quite cool!
-Bog shoes are basically snow shoes for this very unique wet ecosystem, It snowed and then strong sunshine came back, shifty weather!
+On the last day I went bog shoeing and visited an art installation in the forest, during one of the organised field trips.
+Bog shoes are basically snow shoes for this very unique wet ecosystem.
+It snowed, then strong sunshine came back.
+Shifty weather.

 Ocean-Focused Projects We Met